shantanukawale/Instagram-Style-Filters/README.md

 # Instagram-Style-Filters
-Basic image processing using OpenCV
+Basic image processing using OpenCV in Python.